tedliosu/seqdfs_static_prototype/README.md

 3. Add more unit tests

-4. Add in makefile option to run program with [Microsoft mimalloc](https://github.com/microsoft/mimalloc) as memory allocator, since I've noticed improved graph reordering speeds using mimalloc to override the default memory allocator.
+4. <s>Add in makefile option to run program with [Microsoft mimalloc](https://github.com/microsoft/mimalloc) as memory allocator, since I've noticed improved graph reordering speeds using mimalloc to override the default memory allocator.</s> Done on 6/1/24 :)